trypear/pearai-extension/doc/rubberduck-templates.md

-# Rubberduck Templates
+# PearAI Templates

-Rubberduck comes with handy built-in commands, such as Explain Code, Edit Code, Generate Tests, etc.
+PearAI comes with handy built-in commands, such as Explain Code, Edit Code, Generate Tests, etc.

 But what if you have a specific need that isn't entirely covered?
 What if you want to craft an AI Chat that knows specifically about your project or your conventions?
 How cool would it be to have the answers in your language?

-That's what you can get with Rubberduck Templates! 🌈
+That's what you can get with PearAI Templates! 🌈

 Here are some ideas of what you can do with them: